Review of Purina Pro Plan Veterinary Diets HA Dry Dog Food

 Purina Pro Plan Veterinary Diets HA Hydrolyzed Dog Food is not rated due to its intentional therapeutic design.

-The Purina Pro Plan Veterinary Diets HA Hydrolyzed product line includes two dry dog foods, each designed to help in the treatment of food sensitivities.
+The Purina Pro Plan Veterinary Diets HA Hydrolyzed product line includes the 3 dry dog foods listed below.
+Each is designed to help in the treatment of food sensitivities.

 |Purina Pro Plan Veterinary Diets HA Vegetarian Formula||not rated||M|

-Purina Pro Plan Veterinary Diets HA was selected to represent both products in the line for this review.
+Pro Plan Veterinary Diets HA Hydrolyzed Vegetarian Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Pro Plan Veterinary Diets HA Hydrolyzed Vegetarian Formula